galterdatalab/crdm-training/docs/pages/training.md

 ## Workshop Training

-We will implement a training curriculum designed to meet critical needs of clinical researchers.
+We will implement a training curriculum via a series of workshops designed to meet critical needs of clinical researchers.
 The curriculum will feature new workshops, as well as leverage existing training materials that have been updated and improved to address key aspects of clinical research through an EDW.

-The curriculum is divided into a series of workshops:

 1. Introduction to Clinical Research Data Management
 2. Understanding and Implementing FAIR Principles